XuanWangVC/XuanWangVC.github.io/_pages/includes/intro.md

 👩‍🎓🧑‍🎓 <span style="color:blue">**Internship at Tencent AI Lab.** I am looking for the both research and engineering interns to work on neural rendering (e.g. NeRF), image synthesis and digital avatars.
 Feel free to contact me!</span>

 🔈 <span style="color:blue">**Positions at Xi'an Jiaotong University.** [Assoc.
-Prof. Yu Guo](https://yuguo-xjtu.github.io/), One of my co-authors, is looking for Master students, PH.D students, resreach assistants and engineers.
+Prof. Yu Guo](https://yuguo-xjtu.github.io/), one of my co-authors, is looking for PH.D students, master students, resreach assistants and engineers.
 Please visit his personal homepage to get more details.